Ty France Preview, Player Props: Mariners vs. Rangers

 Ty France At The Plate

-- In 27.6% of his games this season, France has had at least one RBI.
-He's picked up more than one in 7.1% and driven in three or more of his team's runs in four contests.
+- In 27.4% of his games this year, France has had at least one RBI.
+He's picked up more than one in 7.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.